Vaccinium vitis-idaea: Culinary

 This traditional Russian soft drink, known as "lingonberry water", is mentioned by Alexander Pushkin in Eugene Onegin.
 In Russian folk medicine, lingonberry water was used as a mild laxative.
 A traditional Finnish dish is sautéed reindeer (poronkäristys) with mashed potatoes and lingonberries on the side, either raw, thawed or as a jam.
 In Finland, whipped semolina pudding flavored with lingonberry (puolukkapuuro) is also popular.
 In Poland, the berries are often mixed with pears to create a sauce served with poultry or game.
 The berries can also be used to replace redcurrants when creating Cumberland sauce.

-The berries are also popular as a wild picked fruit in Eastern Canada, for example in Newfoundland and Labrador and Cape Breton, where they are locally known as partridgeberries or redberries, and on the mainland of Nova Scotia, where they are known as foxberries.
-In this region they are incorporated into jams, syrups, and baked goods, such as pies, scones, and muffins.
+The berries are also popular as a wild picked fruit or fruit crop in Newfoundland and Labrador, where they are locally known as partridgeberries or redberries.
+In this region they are incorporated into jams, syrups, fruit wines, cocktail bitters, sauces, and baked goods, such as pies, scones, cakes, and muffins.

 In Sweden lingonberries are often sold as jam and juice, and as a key ingredient in dishes.
-They are used to make Lillehammer berry liqueur; and, in East European countries, lingonberry vodka is sold, and vodka with lingonberry juice or mors is a popular cocktail.
+They are used to make Lillehammer berry liqueur; and, in East European countries, lingonberry vodka is sold, and vodka with lingonberry juice or mors is a cocktail.

 The berries are an important food for bears and foxes, and many fruit-eating birds.
 Caterpillars of the case-bearer moths Coleophora glitzella, Coleophora idaeella and Coleophora vitisella are obligate feeders on V. vitis-idaea leaves.

-In Indigenous North American cuisine
+Indigenous North American cuisine

 Alaska natives mix the berries with rose hip pulp and sugar to make jam, cook the berries as a sauce, and store the berries for future use.
 The Dakelh use the berries to make jam.
 The Koyukon freeze the berries for winter use.
 Inuit dilute and sweeten the juice to make a beverage, freeze and store the berries for spring, and use the berries to make jams and jellies.
 The Iñupiat use the berries to make two different desserts, one in which the berries are whipped with frozen fish eggs and eaten, and one in which raw berries are mashed with canned milk and seal oil.
 They also make a dish of the berries cooked with fish eggs, fish (whitefish, sheefish or pike) and blubber.

 The Upper Tanana boil the berries with sugar and flour to thicken; eat the raw berries, either plain or mixed with sugar, grease or a combination of the two; fry them in grease with sugar or dried fish eggs; or make them into pies, jam, and jelly.
 They also preserve the berries alone or in grease and store them in a birchbark basket in an underground cache, or freeze them.